- Start date: 1 July 2018

 - End date: 30 June 2019

-- External co-investigators: The Child Poverty Action Group Leeds City Council
+- External co-investigators: The Child Poverty Action Group and Leeds City Council

 The aim of this project is to promote the voices of children, young people and families with experiences of child poverty (either as a child or as a parent).